 This type of pentest is beneficial because:

-- external pentesters have experience identifying vulnerabilities in a variety of applications and systems, which allows them to find vulnerabilities that may be missed by internal pentesters
+- external pentesters have experience identifying vulnerabilities in web applications and systems, which allows them to find vulnerabilities that may be missed by internal pentesters

 - they use different methods and tools than internal pentesters, which helps identify additional vulnerabilities